On graphs with finite-time consensus and their use in gradient tracking: Finite-time consensus

-\subsection{One-Peer Exponential Graphs}
+More discussion on the existing graph sequences with finite-time consensus can be found in \Cref{sec:related}.
+In the remainder of this section, we detail the one-peer exponential graphs and the $p$-peer hyper-cuboids.
+For the well-studied de Bruijn graphs \cite{Bruijn1946ACP,delvenne2009optimal}, we establish its connection to the $p$-peer hyper-cuboids.

+\subsection{One-peer exponential graphs}

-We present the weight matrices of one-peer exponential graphs \citep{NEURIPS2021_74e1ed8b}, listing several properties we will leverage throughout this paper.
+We present the weight matrices of one-peer exponential graphs (which was developed in \cite{NEURIPS2021_74e1ed8b}) and list several properties of our interest.
 In particular, the weight matrices representing one-peer exponential graphs are asymmetric, doubly stochastic, sparse (potentially disconnected), and when $n$ is a power of 2, satisfy~\eqref{eq:fin-time-cons-cond}.
 As a byproduct, we develop an alternative proof for the finite-time consensus property of one-peer exponential graphs (when $n=2^\tau$).
-In comparison, \citet{NEURIPS2021_74e1ed8b} provided the first theoretical justification, which we believe was inspired by the use of binary numbers in the proof for hyper-cubes \citep{Shi_2016}.

 For a given matrix size $n \in \natint_{\geq 2}$, let $\tau = \lceil \log_2(n) \rceil$.
 Then, the weight matrices representing the one-peer exponential graphs $\{\cG^{(l)}\}_{l \in \natint}$ are defined as